joaojeronimo/properJSONify/README.md

 [![Build Status](https://travis-ci.org/joaojeronimo/properJSONify.svg?branch=master)](https://travis-ci.org/joaojeronimo/properJSONify)

-Goes through a javascript object (recursively) and transforms every key into it's `camelCase` version.
+Goes through a javascript object (recursively) and transforms every key into it's `camelCase` version (also takes a custom key transformation function), and sorts keys alphabetically (also takes a custom compare function).

 More often than not you'll have to work with a service that outputs `{ "ThingsLike": "this" }` or `{ "things_like": "this" }` or even god forbid `{ "things.like": "this" }`.
 When that happens,